 The current offer for the Chase IHG Premier card is a great opportunity to stock up on IHG points.
-Once you’re approved for the card, you can earn 80,000 IHG points after meeting minimum spending requirements.
-That’s more than enough points for a free night at an expensive resort.
-Or you could use those points to cover your hotel stay for a week or more of vacation at the cheapest IHG hotels.
+Once you’re approved for the card, you can earn 140,000 IHG points after meeting minimum spending requirements.
+That’s more than enough points for a complimentary night at an expensive resort.
+Or you could use those points to cover your hotel stay for a week or more of vacation at cheaper IHG hotels.

 The card has an $89 annual fee which is waived the first year, but with perks like the Global Entry or TSA PreCheck application fee reimbursement, anniversary reward night certificate and reward night when you redeem points for any stay of four or more nights, it’s worth keeping year after year.